JKHYuen/LastSecutorBuild/README.md

 # *Last Secutor* (Unfinished 2D Turn Based RPG) - Tech Demo
 *Uploaded for my game development portfolio, see https://jkhyuen.github.io/last-secutor for full details.*

 These demos are intended to provide interactive examples of all the technical and gameplay features mentioned in the portfolio page.
-Most of the game content (audio, visuals) is placeholder and there may be bugs.
+Most of the game content (audio, visuals) is placeholder.

 ## 1. **Main Tech Demo**:
 *Last Secutor Tech Demo\Last Secutor.exe*